Consumer Action has provided the following submission to the Department of Industry on the Energy Green Paper.

 Effective Demand-side Participation

-The Energy Green Paper focuses heavily on the use of flexible network tariffs to deliver a more efficient energy market, and provide affordability outcomes for consumers.
-While this is an important element of the reforms needed in the energy market to control cost increases, focussing too heavily on this single element of demand-side reform—which is already underway through Power of Choice review reforms—misses the opportunity to consider what policies and programs may be required to pull through other innovations which may assist consumers manage their energy consumption.
+The Energy Green Paper focuses heavily on the use of flexible network tariffs to deliver a more efficient energy market and provide affordability outcomes for consumers.
+While this is an important element of the reforms needed in the energy market to control cost increases, focussing too heavily on this single element of demand-side reform—which is already underway through Power of Choice review reforms—misses the opportunity to consider what policies and programs may be required to pull through other innovations which may assist consumers to manage their energy consumption.

 As previously stated, there will be many new products and services that may have a role to play, and the government should avoid picking winners.
 Rather it should ensure that a competitive demand-side market is developed, where consumers can understand the energy supply and demand choices available to them and make meaningful decisions about their preferences.
 Only in this way will efficient signals be sent back to market participants and innovators about the needs of consumers.